rufusholmes/liquor/README.md

 **What questions did you go in hoping to answer?**

-Purchase trends (holidays, college football season, annual) Most popular brands and types of alcohol
+Purchase trends (holidays, college season, annual) Most popular brands and types of alcohol
 Most profitable drinks
-Price variance between stores/vendors

 **Show us something from your model.
 Maybe an interesting model structure or a tricky join.**

-Dollar amounts in the table had dollar sign.
-Used regular expression to select the number
+Using regular expression.

 **Highlight something you learned.**

+LookML dashboards and templated filters.

 **Did this change your understanding of our customers?**

+Yes.

 **What questions do you have for the future?**

+Price variance between stores/vendors.
+Is there any corruption there?